-- (ii) Negligence: If with a minimum of effort, the irregularities within a company could be discovered, the benefitof the rule of indoor management would not apply.
+- fact, he/she may well be considered part of the irregularity. - (ii) Negligence: If with a minimum of effort, the irregularities within a company could be discovered, the benefit of the rule of indoor management would not apply.
 The protection of the rule is also not available where the circumstances surrounding the contract are so suspicious as to invite inquiry, and the outsider dealing with the company does not make proper inquiry. - (iii) Forgery: The rule does not apply where a person relies upon a document that turns out to be forged since nothing can validate forgery.
 A company can never be held bound for forgeries committed by its officers.